djfanatix/solcast/README.md

 Homey app using the Solcast API to get solar forecasts customized for your location and installation*

-Links
-The app is awaiting Athom’s approval

 Purpose

 The app will download every half hour the latest solar forecast with the current forecasted value, and the next 1, 2 and 3 hours.
 Every night at Midnight, it will download the accumulated forecasts for Today and Tomorrow.

-(in development): Every 5 minutes the app will upload your current solar production to fine-tune the prediction model of your solcast forecast.
+Every 5 minutes the app will upload your current solar production to fine-tune the prediction model of your solcast forecast.

 Usage